Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    operators in enterprise networks) such as leakage of private namespaces or blocklists are out of scope for this document.

-   Non-privacy risks (e.g security related concerns such as cache poisoning) are also out of scope.
+   Non-privacy risks (e.g security related considerations such as cache poisoning) are also out of scope.

    The privacy risks associated with the use of other protocols, e.g.,